Service with integrity is our priority.

 Brian served 8 years in the US Navy as a helicopter technician.
 Supporting our Veterans is a priority for the Wiggs family, and especially those that served as EOD.
 A roommate of Brian’s during his service years, Leon Tackitt, LT, USN, EOD (Retired), is now the owner of Tackitt Family Vineyards in San Miguel, California.
 His compassion for EOD military personnel and their families led him to create EOD Cellars which donates proceeds to the EOD Warrior Foundation.

 The EOD Warrior Foundation (EODWF) serves the EOD community by providing financial assistance and support to active-duty and veteran wounded, injured or ill EOD warriors, families of our wounded and fallen EOD warriors and by maintaining the EOD Memorial.
-Click the logo left to see a video of how they help.
+Click the logo right to see a video of how they help.

 From 2005-2009 The Wiggs family volunteered weekly with Bridgetown, Inc. Brian directed the Friday night Nightstrike outreach to the homeless population under the Burnside Bridge where he helped coordinate up to 300 volunteers who would serve food, cut hair, wash feet, and just spend time talking to the marginalized people of our city.
 Bridgetown- Loving people, because people matter.
-Click on the logo to view a video about Bridgetown, Brian at 2:09 and 3:50.
+Click on the logo right to view a video about Bridgetown, Brian at 2:09 and 3:50.